Lala Kent Slammed By Randall Emmett’s Ex-Wife For Putting Her Kids On Social Media

 Kent says that she can’t wait to become a mother of her own, and she recently opened up to Andy Cohen on Watch What Happens Live with Andy Cohen about her love for Emmett’s kids.

 “I love them like they’re my own children.
-We’re BFFs, plus I don’t have to discipline them, I get to be the fun one.”
+We’re BFFs, plus I don’t have to discipline them, I get to be the fun one,” she said.

-While speaking with Jenny McCarthy on the Jenny McCarthy Show the reality star spoke about her desire to become a mother.
-She said that she plans to get pregnant shortly after getting married to her fiance and that she has always wanted to have kids.
+While speaking with Jenny McCarthy on the Jenny McCarthy Show, the reality star spoke about her desire to become a mother.
+She said that she plans to get pregnant shortly after marrying her fiancé, and that she has always wanted to have kids.

 “All I want in my whole life is to be a mama,” Kent said.
 “I’m meant to be a mom, for sure.”